 - The Rise of SaaS – As SaaS grows in your organization, chances are that Shadow IT will as well.
 Now that a credit card and an email are all that most platforms require to get started, just about anyone can purchase a SaaS application.

 - Decentralized Purchasing – IT teams aren’t the sole purchasers of SaaS anymore.
-One in five employees expenses SaaS in their organization and employee purchases account for 7% of SaaS spend at the average organization.
+One in six employees expenses SaaS in their organization and employee purchases account for 7% of SaaS spend at the average organization.

 - Hybrid and Remote Work – SaaS offerings and adoption have dramatically increased since the pandemic.
 This is largely because organizations turned to SaaS and cloud-based tools to navigate the challenges of remote and hybrid work.
 These changes have left companies with more needs that SaaS programs are happy to meet.